 GEM Recycling is a Delhi-based organized packaging scrap management company that provides complete value chain for scrap management solutions to its clients.
 It is among few select companies in India offering such services, including - collection, recycling and sale of recycled merchandise to its clients.

 The company also aims to help other corporations to fulfill their Extended Producer Responsibility.
 In March 2016, the Ministry of Environment and Forest (MoEF) published the Plastic Waste Management Rules (PWM) with the objective of plastic waste minimization in the country.

 The company provides wide-ranging services like Waste Management, Manufacturing & Marketing of recycled products and Green Awareness campaigns.
 These products are sold under GEM Recycling’s ‘Being Responsible’ motto.
-GEM Recycling’s services can be accessed from almost all over India as it collects scrap from Pan India.
+GEM Recycling’s services can be accessed from almost all over India as it collects scrap from over 20 states.
 Additionally, the company is working towards providing solutions for collection of post-consumer PET, Multi layer packaging, PVC plastics scraps, etc.

 They are also lobbying with various stakeholders to introduce a Rupee Deposit Scheme which incorporates the design of container deposit scheme more commonly seen abroad.